kumbulanit/t-sql/lesotho/labs/Module_05_Grouping_and_Aggregating_Data_Lab.md

 ORDER BY COUNT(DISTINCT ts.TimeSeriesID) DESC;
 ```

+**Detailed Query Explanation:** After joining categories to indicators and optional time series records, the query aggregates various metrics per category, including distinct counts, min/max dates, and calculated percentages derived from aggregated values.
+**Detailed Results Explanation:** Each row serves as a dashboard card showing how much data exists for a category, how current it is, and how much is final vs provisional—ideal for management briefings.

 ---

 ### Exercise 5.9: Banking Sector Trends

 **Task 13:** Quarterly banking trends with growth rates
+**Topic:** MS20761 Module 9 Lesson 5 & Module 13 Lesson 2 – Compare quarter-over-quarter banking aggregates and growth
+**Beginner Explanation:** The CTE produces totals per reporting date, then each quarter is compared to the prior one to calculate growth percentages for assets and loans.

 ```sql
 -- Banking sector performance tracking
 WITH QuarterlySummary AS (